BernsiD/repyti/Readme.md

 RePyTI - RESTful Python Teamcenter Interface

 This is the attempt to create an OpenSource RESTful Teamcenter Interface.
-It works with Flask at the moment.
+Communication to Teamcenter is done via Teamcenter Services (SOAP) It works with Flask at the moment.
-At this stage of develepmont there is only one module available to allow extraction of metadata and classification properties of an ItemRevision and CustomItemRevisions by inputting ItemID and RevisionID.
+At this stage of development there is only one module available to allow extraction of metadata and classification properties of an ItemRevision or CustomItemRevision by inputting ItemID and RevisionID, since it is the most basic step to connect to get your ItemRevision Metadata in for Example ERP Systems or other Enterprise Systems.

 REQUIREMENTS:
 Flask